 In addition to being untimely, the parent's request for review suffers from further defects.
 State regulation requires that "[a]ll pleadings shall be signed by an attorney, or by a party if the party is not represented by an attorney" (8 NYCRR 279.8[a][4]).
 Here, the parent's request for review is signed by the parent's lay advocate, who is not an attorney (Req. for Rev. at p.
-6).
-In addition, as it appears that the parent's advocate served the district by email with consent (see SRO Exs.
-1-2), the affidavit of service filed in this matter with the parent's appeal is inaccurate in that it states that the lay advocate served the district by personal service at the address of the offices of the lay advocate, Prime Advocacy (see Parent Aff. of Serv.).
+5).
+In addition, the affidavit of verification references "the annexed Reply," not the request for review.
+Finally, as it appears that the parent's advocate served the district by email with consent (see SRO Ex.
+1), the affidavit of service filed in this matter with the parent's appeal is inaccurate in that it states that the lay advocate served the district by personal service at the address of the offices of the lay advocate, Prime Advocacy (see Parent Aff. of Serv.).
 While State regulations do not preclude a school district and a parent from agreeing to waive personal service or to consent to service by an alternate delivery method, the method of service used must be accurately set forth in the affidavit of service.
-It appears that the lay advocate did not understand how to properly draft the affidavit of service and it is defective.7
+It appears that the lay advocate did not understand how to properly draft the affidavit of service and it is defective.